By Stan V. Griep

 Steps for Planting Roses

 Start by digging a hole for planting the rose in.
 See if the depth is right for your area.
-By this I mean that in my area I need to plant the actual graft of the rose bush at least two inches below what will be my finished grade line to help with winter protection.
+By this I mean that in my area I need to plant the actual graft of the rose bush at least 2 inches below what will be my finished grade line to help with winter protection.
 In your area, you may not need to do that.
 In areas that get cold winters, plant the rose bush deeper to protect it against the cold.
 In warmer areas, plant the graft at the soil level.

 The grafted area usually is easily seen and looks like a knot or bump out just above the root system start and up onto the rose bush trunk.
 Some rose bushes are own root and will not have a graft at all, as they are grown on their very own roots.
 The grafted roses are rose bushes where a hardier rootstock is grafted onto a rose bush that might not be so hardy if left on its own root system.